 The box at left provides you with background in the lesson, explains the concept to be taught, and gives you a task to perform.
 You enter your answer in the given IDE, and submit your answer for review when you are done.
 Each step is lightly harder than the last, and each set of lessons works through a set of ideas such as variables, data types, formatting, and so on.

 Deep Dive into a Free Account

 Team Treehouse is specifically geared towards the coding community.
-Using over 1000 specially crafted video lessons, they are able to deliver classroom grade content to the desktop.
-Curricula include Web design, coding, game design, and hard programming.
-Treehouse is a great place for instructor interaction and actionable learning.
+Using over 1000 specially crafted video lessons, they are able to deliver classroom-grade content on the desktop.
+Curricula include web design, coding, game design, and hard programming.
+Treehouse is a great place for direct interaction with expert instructors and actionable learning.
 Read everything they have to offer in our Team Treehouse Review.

 Offering an online library of over 3,000 courses, Lynda is an excellent choice for people wanting to pursue education in a coding or technology track.
-Courses are created and taught not just by anyone, but by industry leading instructors and people who are actively involved in business.
-We did a full review on lynda.com here.
+Courses are created and taught not just by anyone, but by industry-leading instructors and people who are actively involved in the industry.
+Check out the full review on lynda.com here.

-Udemy is a unique course marketplace.
+Udemy is a unique marketplace offering coding courses.
 Instead of being taught in a directed fashion, instructors offer courses in a myriad of different subjects and set their own costs to attend.
-Subject matter is largely coding and information technology but ranges far further than just coding.
-Check out our full Udemy review here.
+The subject matter is largely coding and information technology but ranges further than just computer programming.
+Read the full Udemy review here.